ubc-library-rc/dri-needs-assessment/arc.md

 **Recommendation 2:**  Coordinate DMP and other RDM services with the Library to maximize efforts, resources, and discoverability of services;

 **Finding 3:**  Coding/programming is a top area in which researchers are seeking training from ARC, but 85% of researchers are still seeking training elsewhere (with the majority going outside UBC).
-There were also several comments in the survey indicating that introductory ARC training is too difficult for beginners;
+Additionally, several comments in the survey indicated that introductory ARC training is too difficult for beginners;

-**Recommendation 3:**  Look for partners within UBC to determine training and support that is feasible to offer internally, and what is acceptable to refer to externally.
-Leverage partnerships to build a coding/programming curriculum, beginning with the very basic and leading to HPC training, as a way to build a larger base of researchers who are capable of utilizing ARC resources and conducting world-class research.
+**Recommendation 3:**  Identify partners within UBC to determine training and support that is feasible to offer, and what external training can be endorsed and communicated.
+Leverage partnerships to build a coding/programming curriculum, beginning with the very basic and leading to HPC training, as a way to build a larger base of researchers who are capable of effectively utilizing ARC resources and conducting world-class research.

-### Top Reasons People Come to ARC
+### Top Areas People Come to ARC for Support and Training

 _Top 3 areas in which **researchers sought support from ARC** (Figure X for full details)_